armandyblakstvedt/kahoot-job-case/README.md

 NOTE: **If you wish to use a custom file, it must be in the ./src/resources/ directory.**

-Alternatively, you can build the jar file yourself using Maven.

 ### Running tests

 To run the tests, you can use the following command: